raindevteam/rain/README.md

 ### __Important!__

 __Rain is no longer an IRC library.
 We are now only supporting Discord!__
-__Also we're in very early development and things might not be tidy!__
+Also we're in very early development and things might not be tidy!
+If you want to look at the old IRC source, check out the develop branch.

 ----------------------------------------------------------------------------------------------------
 <img align="right" src="https://avatars1.githubusercontent.com/u/20262521?v=3&s=200">